Content in this website may be linked to, as long as the linking webpage

 requirements.
 The 'need' is only judged in the hospital making the

-application and a lower functional capacity is needed than is needed for an
+application and a lower functional capacity is required than is needed for an

 additional hospital to enter the market.